R-Jin/r-jin.dev/README.md

 # r-jin.dev

-Rewritten personal website.
-Old website here [r-jin.dev_old](https://github.com/R-Jin/r-jin.dev_old)
+My current personal website written using the React.js framework Next.js with Typescript and Tailwind CSS.